MrDuise/coding-evaluation-aa/java/README.md

 ## Overview

 This project is a simple Java-based system that implements the hiring function for an organization.
 To make the project easier to run, share, and extend, I updated it to use **Gradle (version 8.10)** for dependency management and build automation, while keeping the functionality the same as required in the assessment.
+For simplicity the other languages are removed from this branch, and the 'java' folder is the project root directory.

 The project is now compiled using **Java 17**.